Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown an impressive ability to be adapted to a wide variety of tasks through methods such as prompt tuning and in-context learning, many of which require only minimal data and do not require expensive fine-tuning.
-Yet this adaptability introduces safety concerns: incorrect, adversarial, or otherwise harmful demonstrations can degrade performance or elicit unsafe outputs.
-Imagine an LLM deployed for a specific use case and adapted through in-context demonstrations; these demonstrations may be misleading for a number of reasons -- such as unintended user error or intentional tampering by an adversary (such as many-shot jailbreaking \citep{manyshot-jailbreaking} and prompt injections \citep{liu2024automaticuniversalpromptinjection, das2024humaninterpretableadversarialpromptattack}).
-For instance, consider a LLM coding agent prompted with example API calls.
-A developer may mistakenly provide hardcoded credentials, accidentally teaching the model to replicate insecure code; an adversary could insert a demonstration where user validation is bypassed, introducing security vulnerabilities.
-Such vulnerabilities could escape the notice of a human system designer, motivating us to develop built-in safeguards so that the LLM defaults to disregarding these compromised demonstrations.
+Large language models (LLMs) have shown an impressive ability to be adapted to a wide variety of tasks through methods such as prompt tuning and in-context learning, which adapt the model with minimal data by manipulating its context rather than through expensive fine-tuning.
+Yet this adaptability introduces safety concerns: incorrect, misleading, or otherwise harmful context can degrade performance or elicit unsafe outputs.
+Imagine an LLM deployed for a specific use case and adapted through user-provided context; this context may be misleading for a number of reasons -- such as unintended user error, malicious intent, or task mis-specification.
+For instance, consider an LLM assisting clinicians with summarizing patient notes.
+A busy nurse might accidentally provide an incorrectly labeled demonstration, marking a non-urgent case as urgent due to time pressure.
+Alternatively, a biased clinician may omit or skew important details due to their perception about a particular patient.
+These kinds of inconsistent, low-quality contexts can shift the model's behavior toward unreliable triage recommendations.
+Such errors could escape the notice of a human system designer, motivating us to develop built-in safeguards so that the LLM defaults to disregarding these compromised inputs.